secureCodeBox/secureCodeBox/docs/user-guide/usage-examples/arachni-juice-shop-example.md

-# Scanning modern Single Page Application like OWASP JuiceShop using Arachni
+# Scanning modern Single Page Application like OWASP Juice Shop using Arachni

-Scanning for Vulnerabilities in OWASP JuiceShop using Arachni and the secureCodeBox.
+Scanning for Vulnerabilities in OWASP Juice Shop using Arachni and the secureCodeBox.

 ## Introduction

-JuiceShop poses some problems for many scanners, as it is written as a single page application.
+Juice Shop poses some problems for many scanners, as it is written as a single page application.
 This means that the scanner needs to be able to execute JavaScript to spider the application.

 Luckily Arachni is intended for exactly this case!

 ## Testing the setup

-To start of we should test weather the secureCodeBox and JuiceShop is properly set up.
+To start of we should test weather the secureCodeBox and Juice Shop is properly set up.
 To do this we can start a minimal scan which will finish relatively quickly.
 This is done by setting the Page Limit to `1` so that Arachni will only test the first page of the application.

 ### Start the test scan via HTTP API